Remi-Coulom/joedb/doc/source/concurrency.rst

 This is a wrapper around ``SSH_Connection`` that will automatically reconnect and try again after a short pause whenever an exception is thrown.
-This way, the connection can survive long network outages or mutex timeouts.
-It will keep trying forever and never fail.
+This way, the connection can survive long network outages.

 ``Server_Connection``
 ^^^^^^^^^^^^^^^^^^^^^